Conjunction with Missouri Dairy Cow Camp

 April 6-10 Southern National Holstein & Jersey Show, Stillwater, OK

-End of May Cow Camp and MO Heifer Tag Sale
+May 23 Missouri Heifer Tag Sale

 July Classification for Missouri